Turning Purpose into Profits … how to move from “inspire the world” ideologies into purposeful, practical and profitable business impact

 This little idea explains why some organizations and some leaders are able to inspire where others are not.
 Let me define the terms very quickly.

 Every single person and organization in the planet knows what they do 100%.
 Some know how they do it, whether you call it your differentiating proposition or proprietary process or USP.
 But very very few people and organizations know why they do what they do.
 And by why I don’t mean to make a profit — that’s a result.
 It’s always a result.
 By why I mean, what’s your purpose?
 What’s your cause?
 What’s your belief?
 Why does your organization exist?”

 The real question most people then struggle with is, is how to turn an inspiring but fairly intangible purpose statement into something which is a meaningful strategy for the business.
-The key is to turn the aspiration into something practical, her called a concept, before going on to define business priorities and activities.
+The key is to turn the aspiration into something practical, her called a strategic concept, before going on to define the practical actions, prioritised and delivered.

-The framework start with purpose — the WHY.
+The framework starts with purpose.
 For example, Starbucks’ purpose is “to inspire and nurture the human spirit”.

 As the core of purpose are three questions we need to answer:

 - How does this enable them to achieve more, or be more?

 Step 2: Interpret this as a strategic concept … the HOW